ethereum/ethereum-org-website/src/content/developers/tutorials/understand-the-erc-20-token-smart-contract/index.md

 }
 ```

 Here is a line-by-line explainer of what every function is for.
-After this we’ll present a simple implementation of the a ERC-20 token.
+After this we’ll present a simple implementation of the ERC-20 token.

 ## Getters {#getters}